boazbk/crypto/lec_01_introduction.md

 __Optional additional reading:__ Chapters 1 and 2 of Katz-Lindell book.[^references]

-[^references]: Because this is an undergraduate course, I omit almost all references and credits from these lecture notes unless the name has become standard in the literature, or I believe that the story of some discovery can serve a pedagogical point.
+[^references]: In the current state of these lecture notes, almost all references and credits are omitted  unless the name has become standard in the literature, or I believe that the story of some discovery can serve a pedagogical point.
 See the Katz-Lindell book for historical notes and references.

 Ever since people started to communicate, there were some messages that they wanted kept secret.
 Thus cryptography has an old though arguably _undistinguished_ history.
-For a long time cryptography shared similar features with Alchemy as a domain in which many otherwise smart people would be drawn into making fatal mistakes. d
+For a long time cryptography shared similar features with Alchemy as a domain in which many otherwise smart people would be drawn into making fatal mistakes.

 The definitive text on the history of cryptography is David Kahn's "The Codebreakers", whose title already hints at the ultimate fate of most cryptosystems.[^crypto-notation] (See also "The Code Book" by Simon Singh.)
 We now recount just a few stories to get a feel for this field.
 But, before we do so, we should introduce the cast of characters.
 The basic setting of "encryption" or "secret writing" is the following: one person, whom we will call __Alice__, wishes to send another person, whom we will call __Bob__, a __secret__ message.
 Since Alice and Bob are not in the same room (perhaps because Alice is imprisoned